 Data governance practices – from metadata documentation to questions of data ownership, access, security, integration, and management – are a growing challenge for many agencies.
 What key steps are necessary to establish and maintain a successful data management process?
 Which data stewardship practices are agencies implementing to support managing and operating data in the cloud?
 And, how can agencies align data operating processes with governance regulations and operational requirements such as FISMA, HIPAA, and other mandated initiatives?

-Patrick Bland, DLT Solutions [Moderator]
+Patrick Bland, eDiscovery and Information Governance Specialist, DLT Solutions [Moderator]

 Damon Davis, Director for the Health Data Initiative, Department of Health & Human Services